Step Out of the Ordinary and Experience the Extraordinary!

 If the Europeanesque charm of Bisbee is not enough to draw you to the event, then add the dedicated efforts of the City staff, police, ﬁre departments, musicians, and citizens cheering you on your way up and down and all around our mile high city.
 The Bisbee 1000 is not just any race; think of it as a garden tour, a home tour, a musical extravaganza, a costume ball, one heck of a party, and a celebration of the community spirit.
 We hope you will join us.

-Arizona Governor's Award
+Arizona Governor's Awards

 Cynthia Conroy - President & Founder

-Doreen Edwards - Vice President
+Doreen Edwards - Treasurer

-Stephanie Peavey - Secretary
+Laura Hughes - Secretary